behzadshomali/BGrammar_ANTLR/README.md

 # BGrammar!

-This is an imaginary grammar developed in ANTLR.
+BGrammar (which is a combination of Behzad + Grammar) is an imaginary grammar developed in ANTLR.
 The supported syntax is a combination of `c++`, `Python`, `Golang`, and also some new structures!

 ## Quick Setup
 To be able to run the grammar, you should provide its prerequisites in advance.
 Following instructions are adopted from [ANTLR](https://www.antlr.org/) web-page: